 We leverage our core business and focus on enabling and connecting disadvantaged groups in the community.
 Singtel has been a Corporate SHARE company since 1992 and matches our employees’ monthly contributions to Community Chest, the fundraising arm of the National Council of Social Service (NCSS).
 Since 1991, we have been providing an annual grant to NCSS to defray the costs of telecommunication services for its charities in Singapore.

 Since 1999, Optus has been partnering Kids Helpline to offer free calls to Kids Helpline from all Optus mobiles, and also assisted in establishing the world’s first free, real-time, online counselling session.
-We developed the Kids Helpline@School (KAS) Programme to provide primary school students across Australia access to a Kids Helpline Counsellor in their classroom via a video or phone call to discuss topical issues that the students are experiencing in their lives.
-Since the inception of KAS, we have reached over 30,000 students via more than 1,000 sessions across Australia.
+We developed the Kids Helpline@School Programme to provide primary school students across Australia access to a Kids Helpline Counsellor in their classroom via a video or phone call to discuss topical issues that the students are experiencing in their lives.
+Since the inception of this programme, we have reached over 30,000 students via more than 1,000 sessions across Australia.

 The Smith Family

 Since 2010, Optus has been a proud partner of The Smith Family, which is an independent national children’s charity creating opportunities for young Australians in need, particularly in education, for upward social mobility.
 One of these initiatives include the student2student (s2s) mobile programme which was launched in 2000 for students aged 8 to 14 years old.
 The programme aims to develop children’s reading skills and confidence via peer-to-peer mentoring with trained, older student buddies 2-3 times a week for 18 weeks.
 To support this programme, we provide funding, mobile phones, call credits and technical support.

 For more information, visit the Mobile Student2Student page.